 - The Breaker is not self-powered.
 Performance relies on a capable host machine that's equipped with a hydraulic circuit.
 Within the hydraulic circuit, an ON/OFF valve is used to control flow in one direction to the Breaker.
 The valve will be managed with a momentary switch located inside the operator's cab within easy reach of the operator. - With the valve ON, supply oil from the host machine flows to the [IN] port on the breaker.
 Oil is blocked from entering the breaker unless sufficient contact pressure is applied on the tool to push the piston up and out of the brake position. - Located on the breaker is the operating valve.
 Oil is directed by this valve to the lower end of the cylinder.
 The first half of the cycle begins when oil, under pressure, raises the piston.
-As the piston strokes upwards, oil in the upper cylinder is expelled through the [OUT] port and returned back to the machine. - The breaker is equipped with a gas-charged accumulator.
+As the piston strokes upwards, oil in the upper cylinder is expelled through the [OUT] port and returned back to the machine. - A gas-charged accumulator is equipped on larger breakers.
 Inside this self-contained pressure vessel is a pair of expansible chambers divided by an elastic membrane.
-The top chamber is pre-charged with nitrogen gas (N2).
-The bottom chamber will receive, store and discharge pressurized oil.
+The top chamber is precharged with nitrogen gas (N2).
+The bottom chamber will receive, store and discharge pressurized oil. - The chamber inside the Back Head is also filled with nitrogen gas (N2).
+The pre-charged gas is compressed to a higher pressure as the piston is pushed into the back head.

-4.0 Product Information -[cont'd]
+4.0 Product Information - [cont'd]

 - As the piston nears the top of its stroke, signal ports inside the cylinder become pressurized and shift the operating valve closed.
-Oil is blocked from exiting and the upper end of the cylinder becomes pressurized. - The final half of the cycle begins with the piston at the top if its stroke.
-The force from the pressurized oil from the host machine combines with the pressurized oil discharged stored in the accumulator.
-The piston is driven downward until it impacts the tool. - The cycle is continuous without interruption until the machine operator releases the momentary switch controlling the ON/OFF valve.
+Blocked from exiting the [OUT] port, the oil in the upper end of the cylinder becomes pressurized. - With the piston at the top of its stroke, the final half of the cycle will begin.
+The force of the pressurized oil combines with the charge pressure inside the back head and drives the piston down.
+The cycle is completed when the piston impacts the tool. - The cycle is continuous without interruption until the machine operator releases the momentary switch controlling the ON/OFF valve.

-5.0 Breaker Selection
+5.0 Sizing The Breaker